-- The IETF SSH-2 standard protocol (RFC 4251 etc)

-- Features:

-- A secure (encrypted) connection over one TCP/IP socket between a client and a server

-- Authentication of both user and host

-- (optional) LZ compression

-- Support for one or more simultaneous application channels over the same connection: terminal, sftp, command, port forwarding, ...

-- There are many compatible implementations

-- OpenSSH is by far the most popular; it is a default package on all Unix/Linux distributions

-- PuTTY is a popular free Windows client
+- The IETF SSH-2 standard protocol (RFC 4251 etc) - Features: - A secure (encrypted) connection over one TCP/IP socket between a client and a server - Authentication of both user and host - (optional) LZ compression - Support for one or more simultaneous application channels over the same connection: terminal, sftp, command, port forwarding, ... - There are many compatible implementations - OpenSSH is by far the most popular; it is a default package on all Unix/Linux distributions.
+Soon available from Microsoft for Windows and PowerShell. - PuTTY is a popular free Windows client